-Rebecca Wolfson is a graduating student from the Masters in International Policy and Practice (“MIPP”) program concentrating in international development and security.
+Rebecca Wolfson is a graduating student from the Masters in International Policy and Practice (“MIPP”) program at the Elliott School, concentrating in international development and security.
 She received her bachelor’s degree from George Washington University.
 Additionally, she recently received her J.D. from George Mason Law School.
 Particularly, she is interested in rule of law, conflict resolution, and international development.
 Since her family is originally from Romania, Rebecca is particularly interested in Eastern Europe and Eurasia.
 She was recently a research assistant at the National Security Institute, analyzing various topics pertaining to global security.
 She also has experience in international development and security during her time working at various NGOs.
 Rebecca enjoys musical theater, traveling, and meeting people from all over the world.

 What has been your favorite experience at the Elliott School so far and why?